I like wine that’s Italian and red.

 When they told me the price.

-Now I favor barbera instead.
+Now I favor Barbera instead.

-The idea is that when a consumer hears Côtes du Rhone, for example, it’s like hearing “knock, knock.”
-He knows what’s coming.
-Should the winemaker disregard the traditional harvest dates, add an unauthorized grape variety, or fail to adhere to the minimum alcohol guidelines (all part of the prescribed pattern) he risks losing his audience. ”Hey,” some one will say, “that’s no Côtes du Rhone” — and that someone would be right.
+The idea is that when a consumer hears Côtes du Rhone, for example, it’s like hearing someone say “knock, knock.”
+What’s comes next is entirely predictable.
+Should a winemaker disregard the traditional harvest dates, add an unauthorized grape variety, or employ fruit from outside the designated area (all elements of the prescribed pattern), his audience may react with surprise or indignation. ”Hey,” someone will say, “that’s no Côtes du Rhone.”

-The tannins and pigments this process extracts are what make red wine what it is.
+White wines made like reds.
+In conventional white wine-making fresh grapes are pressed and the juice fermented apart from any solid matter.
+Red wines are made by crushing grapes so that fermentation takes place in the presence of all the solid matter (skins, pulp, seeds, sometimes stems).
+The tannins and pigments this latter process extracts are what make red wine what it is.
 Give white grapes the red grape treatment and what you get is a white wine with flashes of the color, texture, and grip of a red.
 Tasting what are often called orange wines (for the amber hue they assume) can be a real paradigm shifter.

 Reach me at stephenmeuse@icloud.com